udaysom2120/udaysom2120/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a Blog Website with React.Js Texact
+- 🔭 I’m currently training in java, sql, C# and GitHub.
+Some awesome projects are coming on its way.
+Stay tuned!
-- 🌱 I’m currently learning React.Js and Machine Learning
+- 🌱 I’m currently learning Java and SQL.
 - 👯 I’m looking to collaborate on Meta
 - 🤔 I’m looking for help with Data Structures
 - 💬 Ask me about my projects